Ali-Mohamed-Abdelmawla/parkingsystem/README.md

 # Rakna

 Rakna is a web application designed to help garage owners automate their garage processes.
 The application allows owners to log in as users to benefit from the services it offers.
+This project was developed as part of a graduation requirement.

 ## Table of Contents
 - [Purpose](#purpose)